- Group Tours

 - Australia (02) 8006 4411

 Since the shogun imposed strict building restrictions as one way of weakening his regional lords, Myoryuji was designed to circumvent the restrictions and serve as a disguised military outpost.
-It was built with considerable defenses and escape routes, so that its defenders could alert the castle in the event of an attack.
+It was built with considerable defenses and escape routes so its defenders could alert the castle in the event of an attack.
+The temples design made it close to impossible for invaders to retreat once they are lost in the temple grounds.

 Covert agent or mercenary of feudal Japan specializing in unorthodox arts of war